top of page

 The Children's School is committed to:

-• An integrated, project-based curriculum that aligns with local, state, and national academic standards.
+• An integrated, project-based curriculum that aligns with national academic standards.

 • Experiential learning that encourages hands-on, cooperative experiences.